3fara10/weather-app/README.md

 - Get current weather conditions
 - Fetch temperature, humidity, and wind speed data
 - Search weather details by city name
-It is implemented in **Python** and demonstrates API integration and data processing.
+It is implemented in **Java** and demonstrates API integration and data processing.

 ---